veltzer/demos-app-qemu/exercises/09_device_tree_pins/exercise.md

 ## Base Device Tree

-Can be found in the exercise folder.
+Is in the exercise folder.

 ## Tasks
 1. Configure pin multiplexing: